openbmc/openbmc/poky/documentation/migration-guides/migration-2.1.rst

 -  The minimum Git version has been increased to 1.8.3.1.
 If your host distribution does not provide a sufficiently recent version, you can install the buildtools, which will provide it.
-See the :ref:`ref-manual/system-requirements:required git, tar, python and gcc versions` section for more information on the buildtools tarball.
+See the :ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions` section for more information on the buildtools tarball.

 -  The buggy and incomplete support for the RPM version 4 package